CassioML/cassio-website/docs/index.md

 CassIO is evolving rapidly.
 Note that at the time of writing

-1. there's support for LangChain and Llamaindex, with new features still being actively added;
+1. there's support for LangChain and LlamaIndex, with new features still being actively added;
 2. some of the LangChain components are still in preview, which is why the setup instructs to install a forked version of the framework for the time being;
 3. CassIO can be used also directly in your application (for instance, for a non-language-based Vector Search need): this is also covered in the present documentation.